DevExpress-Examples/wpf-blank-dot-net-app-with-the-northwind-database/README.md

 # WPF Blank .NET Core App with the Northwind Database

 In this example, the blank sample project (.NET Core 3.1) is connected to the **Northwind** database.
+You can find this database at the following path: [/CS(VB)/WPFBlankDotNETCoreAppWithNorthwindDatabase/Data/Northwind.mdf](./CS/WPFBlankDotNETCoreAppWithNorthwindDatabase/Data/Northwind.mdf).

 Database structure: